IHG Hotels & Resorts: Operations

 The group also reports having 2,200 additional properties in the "pipeline".

-IHG Hotels & Resorts has a loyalty program.
-IHG One Rewards average a value of 0.68 ¢ per point.
-The group claims over 145 million members, who book 60% of all room nights.
+IHG Hotels & Resorts has a loyalty program which claims over 145 million members, who book 60% of all room nights.

 Criticism

 In July 2012, the Office of Fair Trading alleged that IHG had broken competition law by preventing online travel agents from discounting the price of room-only hotel accommodations.
 In February 2014, IHG agreed to end the practice of price fixing.

 In May 2012, the UK Advertising Standards Authority (ASA) warned IHG that it must include VAT in its advertised prices.
 In August 2012, a report by Which? magazine showed that IHG was continuing to violate VAT rules.

 In November 2017, London mayor Sadiq Khan accused IHG of failing to fulfil a commitment to pay a living wage.